joinpursuit/8-0-technical-curriculum/01-fundamentals/problem-solving-methodologies/readme.md

 There are many ways to go about solving this problem, some better than others.
 As a software developer, when you encounter a problem you don't instantly know how to solve, it can be useful to have a structured technique for approaching the problem so that you stay on track.

-### Polya's problem solving technique
+## Polya's problem solving technique

 One structured technique for solving any kind of problem is [Polya's Problem Solving Technique](https://math.berkeley.edu/~gmelvin/polya.pdf).
-Developed in the 1940s, this simple to understand technique can be applied in all kinds of situations.
+Developed in the 1940s, this technique can be applied in all kinds of situations.
 Polya's technique has four discrete steps, each of which can be applied to challenges you encounter in both the real world and while writing code.

-## Understand the problem
+### Understand the problem

 The first step is to understand the question.
 This means making sure you understand what the question is asking as well as asking clarifying questions.

-### Key terms
+#### Key terms

 For example, take a look at the following coding prompt: